SohamXYZDev/DiscordSelfbotCopyPaste/README.md

    - Verify `watermark.png` exists in the project root
    - Check console for error messages
-   - Ensure the watermark is blue-dominant for removal
+   - Ensure the `WATERMARK_COLOR` matches the watermark in your images
+   - Try adjusting the RGB values in `WATERMARK_COLOR` to better match the watermark

+3. **Watermark not being removed**

+   - Use a color picker tool to find the exact RGB values of the watermark
+   - Update `WATERMARK_COLOR` in your `.env` file with the correct RGB values
+   - The bot uses a tolerance of ±30 for each RGB component, so exact matches aren't required

-3. **Webhooks failing**
+4. **Webhooks failing**
    - Verify webhook URLs are correct and active
    - Check webhook permissions